-We continued the weekend with full intentions of a gorgeous roadtrip to the mountains, we went through the usual traumas of kitting up, herding the kids, settling arguments over seating arrangements & set off for the hills…..
-No sooner did we set off that we had to return after an unexpected projectile vomit in the close confines of the car from baby Noah, (Mr Family Days sparkly nearly new clean smelling & uncluttered car!
-I knew it wouldn’t last) still with sunshine overhead we stayed close to home with sick bowls & piles of towels at arms reach….
-Luckily it was a 24 hour thing and we used the opportunity to tend to the garden, washing and other mundane necessities which I could quite happily neglect when the suns out.
+We continued the weekend with full intentions of a gorgeous road trip to the mountains.
+We went through the usual traumas of kitting up, herding the kids, settling arguments over seating arrangements and set off for the hills.
+No sooner were we on our way when we had to return after an unexpected projectile vomit in the close confines of the car from baby Noah.
+In Mr Family Days sparkly nearly new clean smelling and uncluttered car!
+(I knew it wouldn’t last)

-Monday came & we tried again, aware of the bank holiday traffic we were undeterred we packed up, pulled on our walking boots, settled arguments & took changes of clothes, towels, ducks & lots of yummies and headed for the hills.
-We embarked on a beautiful climb in the Brecon Beacons to a beautiful lake nestled behind Pen y Fan (the highest mountain in South Wales & one of our favourite haunts) here we were treated to a discovery of lizards, frogs, spawn, leeches and other wildlife, the kids dipped in the water and sailed a raft.
+Monday came and we tried again.
+Aware of the bank holiday traffic we were undeterred we packed up, pulled on our walking boots, settled arguments, took changes of clothes, towels, ducks and lots of yummies and headed for the hills.
+We embarked on a beautiful climb in the Brecon Beacons to a stunning lake nestled behind Pen y Fan (the highest mountain in South Wales and one of our favourite haunts).
+Here we were treated to a discovery of lizards, frogs spawn, leeches and other wildlife.
+The kids dipped in the water and sailed a raft.
 We descended the hill along a river which we raced rubber ducks down.
-We finished our walk with a dip under a waterfall….
+We finished our walk with a dip under a waterfall.

-Tuesday normality returned, housework, washing, school runs, and unfortunately heart conditions too.
-Still in our stride we tried to maintain normality but had to have a trip to the doctors & cardiac unit to try & put Mila, 4, back on a good path of twinkling heartbeats as she presented a little poorly, (I shall blog about the heart condition that graces us shortly for those of you unaware)….
-With a jiggle of meds & a full m.o.t we hope to be ticking along nicely back on track soon.
+On Tuesday normality returned: housework, washing, school runs, and unfortunately heart conditions too.
+Still, in our stride, we tried to maintain normality but had to have a trip to the doctors and the Cardiac Unit to try and put Mila, 4, back on a good path of twinkling heartbeats as she presented a little poorly.
+(I shall blog about the heart condition that graces us shortly for those of you unaware.).
+With a jiggle of meds and a full MOT, we hope to be ticking along nicely and back on track soon.

-Overall it’s been a lovely week, unfortunately I haven’t had ample time to further work out this blogging lark, but still on my list I intend to get my head around it over a takeaway on Friday evening….
+Overall it’s been a lovely week.
+Unfortunately, I haven’t had ample time to further work out this blogging lark but it’s still on my list.
+I intend to get my head around it over a takeaway on Friday evening.

-If you would like to find out more about what we have been up to then feel free to visit us in our natural enviroment over on Facebook where we update daily http://www.facebook.com/pages/Family-days-Tried-tested/287237957955725?ref=tn_tnmn
+If you would like to find out more about what we have been up to then feel free to visit us in our natural environment over on Facebook where we update daily.